njivaolafpro/ehtavu/README.md

 # Ehtavu

-Hi, Ehtavu is just a task management system ( in progress ) for learning Vue Js particularly.
+Hi, Ehtavu is just a task management system ( in progress )

 # Architecture:
 - front: Vue